Getting drugs out of our prisons is a critically important issue, and it deserves a better treatment.

 But that investment of scarce public funds needs to be underpinned by an honest concern for evidence and likely impact.
 Take X-ray scanners as an example.
 Technology moves on, and new machines can detect objects that are not metallic, which was the extent of what previous machines allowed.
 But they can’t always say what an object is, and they certainly can’t retrieve it.
 So there may be no disciplinary or criminal charge to be brought, and a prisoner will normally disappear to segregation for a few days to see if they’ll hand over whatever they’ve got inside them.
 But the consequences of doing that are probably much more frightening than not doing so, the prisoner re-swallows the item when it comes out, and eventually the prison will have to settle for the intelligence gained and nothing more.

 Just having the scanner deters people, the argument goes.
 Maybe, but for how long, and at what price?
 These are questions that might be capable of being answered – at least one private prison has been using an x-ray scanner for a while.
 Has there been a sustained impact?
-Has there been a diversion to other routes – perhaps by corrupting staff, who can scarcely be expected to walk through a daily dose ofdrugs in prison radiation in order to get into work?
+Has there been a diversion to other routes – perhaps by corrupting staff, who can scarcely be expected to walk through a daily dose of radiation in order to get into work?
 Has anyone asked?

 This is not a counsel of despair – just a plea that “doing something” doesn’t become a substitute for doing something that will work.
 The recent announcement of in-cell telephony for 50 prisons does have an evidence base in the prison service’s own research showing that illegal mobile phones are used predominantly for legitimate purposes.
 So providing legal in-cell phones shrinks the market for illegal mobiles and the finite resources available to tackle that trade can be used more efficiently.